 If you have a first and last name, and the date of their arrest, contact the Clinton County jail, either by phone, in person, or you can check online.
 Records of arrests are a matter of public record and this information is freely available.

 A Civil Process is when you get served with legal papers, which can be court orders.
 You can access civil process orders by going to the Clinton County Sheriff’s office, either by phone or through their website.

 Sex Offender Search / Lookup

 All registered sex offenders have to be registered on either a national or state sex offender database.
 The people listed on these databases have been convicted of a sex or kidnapping crime.
 You are able to view these listings on the website, but remember that you can’t get the precise address, but only the block they live on.

 Court Records are public, and are accessible by anyone.
 Court Records include a court case file that includes a docket sheet and all of the documents and filings filed in your case.
 You are able to access the court records on the internet, or at the Clinton County Clerk of Court office where the case was filed.

 Every state maintains a record of people’s criminal background.
 These state databases are connected so you are able to track criminal histories from another state.
-Go to courthouse and check in person, or check online.
-You must know which county the crime occured in, and in the event that the crime was in a different state, you might have to pay for a more complete search.
+You can go to the courthouse and check in person or you can check online.
+You must know which county the crime occurred in, and in the event that the crime was in a different state, you might have to pay for a more complete search.